Houston Texans: Indianapolis Colts

-Ever since the early 2000s, the Texans also have an AFC South Division rivalry with the Indianapolis Colts, whom the Texans had not defeated until the 2006 season.
-The first time that the Texans would sweep the Colts was in the 2016 NFL season.
-More recently, Houston has increased bitterness with the Indianapolis Colts due to their young Houston-native quarterback Andrew Luck having been drafted by the Colts in 2012 and the franchise's first ever sweep of the Colts against Luck in 2016.
-In 2018 the two teams met in the AFC Wild Card Playoffs, with the Colts winning 21–7.
+Since the early 2000s, the Texans also have an AFC South Division rivalry with the Indianapolis Colts, whom the Texans had not defeated until the 2006 season.
+The Texans first swept the Colts in the 2016 NFL season, four years after the Colts drafted Houston native Andrew Luck.
+In 2019 the two teams met in the 2018 AFC Wild Card Playoffs; the Colts won 21–7.